Synthetixio/synthetix-subgraph/README.md

 To build and deploy the subgraphs, run `npm run deploy` for the CLI.
 You will have the option to update the Synthetix contract ABIs, build the updated subgraph, and deploy to the hosted service and/or decentralized network.

 The CLI automatically generates the main subgraph, which is composed of the other subgraph in the `subgraphs` directory.
 You can also use the CLI to deploy the component subgraphs to the hosted service for faster development and testing.

+All of the prompts in the CLI can be provided via options.
+For more information, run `npm run deploy -- --help`.